TWBug/GoldCardHenge/content/why-taiwan/200-days-without-indigenous-covid-19-new-cases.en.md

 {{< card title="<!-- This text will never be seen -->" link="" image="/cms-uploads/national-taiwan-normal-university-fever-station.jpg" >}}
 {{< /card >}}

+When Taiwan raises its COVID-19 pandamic regulation, there are many public places prohibit of entrance of people with fever symptoms.

+There are staffs checking students and facality' staffs' temperture in most of Taiwan university campus.

 Starting December 1st, the Taiwanese government implemented the Autumn and Winter Epidemic Prevention Project in order to strengthen border quarantine measures, community epidemic prevention, and medical response.

 Border quarantine measures: All inbound and transit passengers (regardless of nationality or purpose of arrival) must submit a negative COVID-19 nucleic acid test report within three days of their flight to Taiwan.